TrustNoteDeveloper/RPC/README.md

-# How to use TrustNote headlessRPC - the source-level development tool?
+# How to Use TrustNote headlessRPC - the Source-Level Development Tool?

 TrustNote headlessRPC is not just a light node but also a header-less wallet that provides the RPC services.
 The wallet has all features of a typical TTT wallet and it supports Remote Procedure Call (RPC).
 However, due to performance considerations, we do recommend applications to call it locally between processes on the same computer.

 The default port of headlessRPC is 6332.
 Due to security considerations, if headlessRPC is set up on a server, the RPC port shouldn’t be accessible to the public.

 ## Setting Up headlessRPC
 1、Install

 ```